jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 ### Part4-2-1
-Write a function called ```add_two_values``` which will take two 4-bit parameters, add them, and return a 5-bit sum.
-Write a module, called add_two_values_function, with two 4-bit input ports and one 5-bit output port and calls the function.
+Write a function called ```add_two_values``` which will take two 4-bit parameters, add them and return a 5-bit sum.
+Write a module called add_two_values_function, with two 4-bit input ports and one 5-bit output port and call the function.
 Simulate the design with the provided testbench, add_two_values_function_tb.v, and verify the functionality.

-Create and add a Verilog module, called add_two_values_function, which defines a function called add_two_values that takes two 4-bit parameters, add them, and return a 5-bit sum.
+Create and add a Verilog module called add_two_values_function, which defines a function called add_two_values that takes two 4-bit parameters, adds them, and returns a 5-bit sum.
 The module will have two 4-bit input ports and one 5-bit output port.
 It will call the function.